OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 however, since the code is memory-bound the performance benefit of adding additional threads quickly diminishes.
 Also, the OpenACC versions perform poorly compared to the CPU baseline.
-The both the OpenACC `kernels` and `parallel loop` versions perform worse than the serial CPU baseline.
+Both the OpenACC `kernels` and `parallel loop` versions perform worse than the serial CPU baseline.
 It is also clear that the `parallel loop` version spends significantly more time in data transfer than the `kernels` version.
 Further performance analysis is necessary to